-The intent of the Plan update is to recognize the important role that Metrotown has in accommodating growth in a downtown setting; in supporting social, economic and environmental initiatives that will advance the City's sustainability strategies; and, to highlight the implementation items of these City-wide strategies.
-The Plan update will do so by building upon the legacy and land use framework established decades ago.
+The intent of the Plan update is to recognize the important role that Metrotown has in accommodating long term growth in a downtown setting; in supporting social, economic and environmental initiatives that will advance the City's sustainability strategies; and, to highlight the implementation of these city-wide strategies.
+Given the growth management function and policy context for Metrotown, the Plan update is intended to be evolutionary; meaning that it will carry forward the successes of the 1977 Plan by building upon its legacy and land use framework established decades ago.